hiyoneda/cosi-data-challenges-IPMU/examples/batch_scripts/slurm/README.txt

 This script has been used on NASA's Discover cluster.
 It is for submitting an array job on the 'packable' partition.
-The packable partition is a special partition that sends each job in the array to its own CPU be default.
-In normal partitions, each job in an array takes up an entire node.
+The packable partition is a special partition that sends each job in the array to its own CPU by default.

+In normal partitions, each job in an array takes up an entire node, and you are limited by the total number of allowed jobs, which for Discover is only ~25.
+Thus, to fully utilize all the CPUs in a normal partition requires something like srun, as employed in slurm_mult.sh decribed above.

-A Discover user can gain access to this partition by making a request to the system admins (as described in the cluster documentation).
+A Discover user can gain access to the packable partition by making a request to the system admins (as described in the cluster documentation).
-In contrast to slurm_mult.sh decribed above, in this case slurm does not wait for all needed resources to become available before launching the job; instead it will launch a job in the array as a CPU becomes open.
+In contrast to slurm_mult.sh decribed above, in this case slurm does not wait for all needed resources to become available before launching the job; instead, it will launch jobs in the array as CPUs become open.

 slurm_run_script.sh:
 This script has been used on MOGON (JGU Mainz).